 At the time of such vesting, lapse, or exercise, the Grantee shall pay in cash to the Company or an Affiliate, as the case may be, any amount that the Company or an Affiliate may reasonably determine to be necessary to satisfy such withholding obligation.
 The Company may recover such payments in any form reasonably determined by the Committee, including, without limitation, withholding shares of Stock issuable to the Grantee, forfeiture of shares of Stock issuable to the Grantee, or recovery of the proceeds of a directed sale of shares of Stock issuable to the Grantee.
-Subject to the prior approval of the Company or an Affiliate, which may be withhold by the Company or the Affiliate, as the case may be, in its sole discretion, the Grantee may elect to satisfy such minimum required statutory withholding tax obligations, in whole or in part, (a) by causing the Company or the Affiliate to withhold shares of Stock so delivered or withheld shall have an aggregate Fair Market Value equal to such withholding obligations.
+Subject to the prior approval of the Company or an Affiliate, which may be withheld by the Company or the Affiliate, as the case may be, in its sole discretion, the Grantee may elect to satisfy such minimum required statutory withholding tax obligations, in whole or in part, (a) by causing the Company or the Affiliate to withhold shares of Stock otherwise issuable to the Grantee or (b) by delivering to the Company or the Affiliate shares of Stock already owned by the Grantee.
+The shares of Stock so delivered or withheld shall have an aggregate Fair Market Value equal to such withholding obligations.
 The Fair Market Value of the shares of Stock used to satisfy such withholding obligation shall be determined by the Company or an Affiliate as of the date that the amount of tax to be withheld is to be determined.
 A Grantee who has made an election pursuant to this Section 16.3 may satisfy his or her withholding obligation only with shares of Stock that are not subject to any repurchase, forfeiture, unfulfilled vesting, or other similar requirements.